 Most folk music does not have such a strong national focus, though it may have an easily identifiable national character.
 Instead some folk songs may tell a simple story (such as "boy meets girl") or express universal themes such as love or regret.
-Other folk songs may tell a story (either a fictional story or an historical one) while in other examples the meaning of the lyrics may be obscure.
+Other folk songs or ballads may tell a story (either a fictional story or an historical one) while in other examples the meaning of the lyrics may be obscure.
 Finally another category of folk music is instrumental in nature, and such folk tunes may have originated as dances with no lyrics.

 The song "Polly Perkins of Paddington Green" listed above is a Music Hall Song, and a number of such songs have now become almost indistinguishable from folk songs.
 Another modern song in the character of a folk song is "The Happy Wanderer" whose original German lyrics were written by Florenz Friedrich Sigismund in the 19th century and whose recognisable melody was actually composed in the late 1940s by Friedrich Wilhelm Möller.
 Although the song-writers are known to historians and musicologists, the songs themselves are often taught via an oral tradition by parents or teachers to children.

 The last several songs above are difficult to classify and are also included in our collection of Nursery Rhymes and Children's Songs, which includes school songs, campfire songs and other examples of folk songs often sung by children.